pinot-contrib/pinot-docs/operators/tutorials/authentication/basic-auth-access-control.md

 description: Set up BasicAuthAccessControl for access to controller and broker
 ---

-# BasicAuthAccessControl
+# Basic auth access control

-# Tokens and User Credentials
+## Set up tokens and user credentials

 The configuration of HTTP Basic Auth in Apache Pinot distinguishes between **Tokens,** which are typically provided to service accounts, and **User Credentials**, which can be used by a human to log onto the web UI or issue SQL queries.
 While we distinguish these two concepts in the configuration of HTTP Basic Auth, they are fully-convertible formats holding the same authentication information.
 This distinction allows us to support future token-based authentication methods not reliant on username and password pairs.
-Currently, Tokens are merely base64-encoded username & password tuples, similar to those you can find in HTTP Authorization header values ([RFC 7617](https://tools.ietf.org/html/rfc7617))
+Currently, Tokens are merely base64-encoded username & password tuples, similar to those you can find in HTTP Authorization header values ([RFC 7617](https://tools.ietf.org/html/rfc7617)).

 This is best demonstrated by example of introducing ACLs with a simple admin + user setup.
 In order to enable authentication on a cluster without interrupting operations, we'll go these steps in sequence: